k-kemna/XRD23D/README.md

 ---

-Standalone programs to combine files from XRD measurements with a given location to plot in 3D (see **DOI_OF_PUBLICATION** for more details)
+Standalone scripts to combine files from XRD measurements with a given location to plot in 3D (see **DOI_OF_PUBLICATION** for more details)

 ---